Dr

 Academic biography

-Rob Gillanders is an Associate Professor of Economics at Dublin City University Business School and Co-Director of the DCU Anti-corruption Research Centre (DCU ARC).
+Rob Gillanders is a Professor of Economics at Dublin City University Business School and Co-Director of the DCU Anti-corruption Research Centre (DCU ARC).
 He holds a PhD in Economics from University College Dublin.
 Prior to working at DCU he worked in Finland at Hanken School of Economics and Aalto University.

 Rob's research has been published in journals such as The Journal of Economic Behavior and Organization, Public Choice, Social Science & Medicine, Governance, The Journal of Legal Studies, the Journal of Development Studies, Energy Policy, International Interactions, and International Tax and Public Finance